id-Software/DOOM-3-BFG/README.txt

 ___________________________________________________

-7) GETTING THE GAMEDATA, RUNNING THE GAME
+7) INSTALLATION, GETTING THE GAMEDATA, RUNNING THE GAME
 __________________________________________

+If you use the prebuilt Win32 binaries then simply extract them to your C:\Program Files (x86)\Steam\SteamApps\common\Doom 3 BFG Edition\ directory and run RBDoom3BFG.exe.

+The following instructions are primarily intented for Linux users and all hackers on other operating systems.

 To play the game, you need the game data from a legal copy of the game, which unfortunately requires Steam for Windows - Steam for Linux or OSX won't do, because